See updated 2021-2022 guide below…

 [View and download here a guide by Herbert O. Hagens to dates for the Calendar in 2021-2022.]

-In an article first published in Orion magazine in Autum 1999, “The One Life Within Us and Abroad,” Prof. Gertrude Reif Hughes describes Steiner’s Calendar as a personal awakening.
+In an article first published in Orion magazine in Autumn 1999, “The One Life Within Us and Abroad,” Prof. Gertrude Reif Hughes describes Steiner’s Calendar as a personal awakening.
 “That year I became able to “read” the Soul Calendar as Steiner designed it to be read—meditatively.

 The Calendar began to offer its gifts to me, and for the next seven years I worked with it almost daily.
 I saw that the verses are more like koans than poems.
 The descriptions not only represented processes around me but awakened me to processes occurring within my soul.
 Earlier I hadn’t felt that echoing, which is fundamental to the Calendar.
 Now I began to confirm it in my own experience.

-You can read Prof. Hughes’ full article, reprinted in the Fall 2010 issue of being human, as part of a special section on the Calendar linked here.
+You can read Prof. Hughes’ full article, reprinted in the Fall 2012 issue of being human, as part of a special centennial section on the Calendar linked here.

 There are several editions of the Calendar of the Soul on the internet.
 The one at the Lili Kolisko Institute allows you to click through to Steiner’s eurythmy for for that week’s verse.
 This version offers many translations with original text, and other special features.
 (If initially you see only the German, hover your mouse pointer over the text to see options.)